edbennett/sp2n-multirep-202203/README.md

   directory.
 Intermediary files not included in the publication are held in the `processed_data` directory.
 Each of these will be created by `make` automatically.
+* The analysis will run in parallel by using `make -j N`, where `N` is replaced by the number of parallel jobs to use.
+This will only work as long as `N` does not exceed the number of Mathematica kernels you are licensed to launch on your machine (minus any you have running).
+* On a single Apple M1 CPU core, the full analysis takes around an hour.

 [multirep-paper]: https://arxiv.org/abs/2202.05516